-- (1) Adopt a precautionary approach by prohibiting the outdoor release of a genetically modified organism, and by making outdoor field trialling of a genetically modified organism and the use of viable genetically modified veterinary vaccines not of a specific dose and supervised by a veterinarian a discretionary activity. - (2) Provide for the use of Environmental Protection Authority approved non-viable and/or viable genetically modified medical applications (including genetically modified vaccines) as a permitted activity.
+- (1) Adopt a precautionary approach by prohibiting the general release of a genetically modified organism, and by making outdoor field trialling of a genetically modified organism and the use of viable genetically modified veterinary vaccines not supervised by a veterinarian a discretionary activity. - (2) Require that the holder of a resource consent granted for the outdoor field trialling of a genetically modified organism is financially accountable (to the extent possible) for any adverse effects associated with the activity, including clean-up costs and remediation, including through the use of bonds. - (3) Require outdoor field trialling of genetically modified organisms to avoid, as far as can reasonably be achieved, risks to the environment or to the mauri of flora and fauna or to the relationship of Mana Whenua with flora and fauna from the use, storage, cultivation, harvesting, processing or transportation of a genetically modified organism. - (4) Require all monitoring costs to be met by the consent holder.

-- (3) Require that the holder of a resource consent granted for the outdoor field trialling of a genetically modified organism is financially accountable (to the extent possible) for any adverse effects associated with the activity, including clean-up costs and remediation, including through the use of bonds. - (4) Require outdoor field trialling of genetically modified organisms to avoid, as far as can reasonably be achieved, risks to the environment or to the mauri of flora and fauna or to the relationship of Mana Whenua with flora and fauna from the use, storage, cultivation, harvesting, processing or transportation of a genetically modified organism. - (5) Require all monitoring costs to be met by the consent holder. - (6) Require that the outdoor use of genetically modified organisms does not result in migration of genetically modified organisms beyond the area designated by: - (a) ensuring adequate site design, construction and management techniques; - (b) preventing the escape of genetically modified organisms from transporting vehicles or vessels; and - (c) ensuring all heritable material is removed upon the conclusion of the activity. - (7) Adopt an adaptive approach to the management of the outdoor use, storage, cultivation, harvesting, processing or transportation of a genetically modified organism through periodic reviews of these plan provisions, particularly if new information on the benefits and/or adverse effects of a genetically modified organism activity becomes available. - (8) Require, where appropriate, more stringent measures than those required under the provisions of the Hazardous Substances and New Organisms Act 1996 to manage potential risks.
+- (5) Require that the outdoor use of genetically modified organisms does not result in migration of genetically modified organisms beyond the area designated by: - (a) ensuring adequate site design, construction and management techniques; - (b) preventing the escape of genetically modified organisms from transporting vehicles or vessels; and - (c) ensuring all heritable material is removed upon the conclusion of the activity. - (6) Adopt an adaptive approach to the management of the outdoor use, storage, cultivation, harvesting, processing or transportation of a genetically modified organism through periodic reviews of these plan provisions, particularly if new information on the benefits and/or adverse effects of a genetically modified organism activity becomes available. - (7) Require, where appropriate, more stringent measures than those required under the provisions of the Hazardous Substances and New Organisms Act 1996 to manage potential risks.